DarkPhoenix616/Rift/README.md

 ## ⚙️ Building the Project

 This project uses a `Makefile` to compile the source code and a 'dependencies.mk' to install the required dependencies.
-To build the executable, run:
+For Ios, to build the executable, run:

 ```sh
 make -f dependencies.mk install